-Table 3 Measures for Individual Settlements designated as Areas for Further Assessment
+Table 3 Measures for Individual Settlements designated as Areas for Further Assessment3

-Settlement Flood Risk Management Measures T. II a sila a ia Plan Diale No Duck and Manager Tullaghan Flood Risk No Proposed Measure: Management No structural Flood Relief Scheme is proposed at this time for Plan for the Tullaghan Sligo Bay & Outline: Drowse River Basin There is a relatively low level of flood risk to this community from (UOM35) rivers and/or the sea, and no structural flood relief measures are (0010133) therefore proposed at this time.
-The current level of risk will be reviewed, along with all areas, on a regular basis into the future Manorhamilton Flood Risk No Proposed Measure: Mariornamicon Management No structural Flood Relief Scheme is proposed at this time for Plan for the Manorhamilton Sligo Bay & Drowse River Outline: Basin There is a relatively low level of flood risk to this community from (UOM35) rivers and no structural flood relief measures are therefore proposed at this time.
-The current level of risk will be reviewed, along with all areas, on a regular basis into the future Drumshanbo Shannon No Proposed Measure: Upper and No structural Flood Relief Scheme is proposed at this time for Lower River Drumshanbo Basin (UOM25- 26) Outline: There is a relatively low level of flood risk to this community from rivers and/or the sea, and no structural flood relief measures are therefore proposed at this time.
+Settlement Flood Risk Management Plan Measures Tullaghan Flood Risk Management Plan for the Sligo Bay & No Proposed Measure: No structural Flood Relief Scheme is proposed at this time for Tullaghan Drowse River Basin (UOM35) Outline: There is a relatively low level of flood risk to this community from rivers and/or the sea, and no structural flood relief measures are therefore proposed at this time.
+The current level of risk will be reviewed, along with all areas, on a regular basis into the future Manorhamilton Flood Risk Management Plan for the Sligo Bay & Drowse River Basin (UOM35) No Proposed Measure: No structural Flood Relief Scheme is proposed at this time for Manorhamilton Outline: There is a relatively low level of flood risk to this community from rivers and no structural flood relief measures are therefore proposed at this time.
+The current level of risk will be reviewed, Drumshanbo Shannon Upper and Lower River Basin (UOM25- 26) along with all areas, on a regular basis into the future No Proposed Measure: No structural Flood Relief Scheme is proposed at this time for Drumshanbo Outline: There is a relatively low level of flood risk to this community from rivers and/or the sea, and no structural flood relief measures are therefore proposed at this time.
 The current level of risk will be reviewed, along with all areas, on a regular basis into the future

-&lt;sup>3 The OPW's Preliminary Flood Risk Assessment identified the settlements/areas that are most at risk from significant flooding and mapped the areas of risk.
+3 The OPW's Preliminary

+Flood Risk Assessment identified the settlements/areas that are most at risk from significant flooding and mapped the areas of risk.
 Where the flood risk is of particular concern nationally, these settlements/areas are identified as Areas for Further Assessment.